TechSage369/RED-OFFICE-GOOGLE-INTEGRATION/README.md

 ## Setup Credentials

 To initialize your credentials, provide the credential file name.
-You will receive the key in the CLI, which you should keep safe for later use.
+You will receive the key in the CLI, which you should keep safe for later use as API_KEY.

 ```bash
 py main.py init-cred credential_filename
 ```

-You can also use optional parameters to specify a custom key (e.g., `Lb-9cbIFCUCFcKSrWqRyEvEYuHAOB6pfMLpmHbrdnNA=`) and mention the output file path to save the key.
+You can also use optional parameters to specify a custom key (e.g., `Lb-9cbIFCUCFcKSrWqRyEvEYuHAOB6pfMLpmHbrdnNA=`) and mention the output file path to save the key. `Fernet key 128-bit base64-encoded `

 ```bash
 py main.py init-cred credential_filename -o outputfilename -k Lb-9cbIFCUCFcKSrWqRyEvEYuHAOB6pfMLpmHbrdnNA